dlvoy/base-plate-outliner/README.md

 # Generate baseplates for Nanoblocks (half-size bricks)
 python3 generate_irregular_baseplate.py my_shape.png --config=configs/config-nano.scad

+# Center the model at origin (useful for 3D printing)
+python3 generate_irregular_baseplate.py my_shape.png --center

+# Combine multiple options: centered model with border
+python3 generate_irregular_baseplate.py my_shape.png --border=3.2 --center
 ```

 More examples can be found in [usage guidelines](./docs/USAGE.md#examples)

+Also check out the [Sample Renderings Gallery](./docs/GALLERY.md) to see visual examples of all available features and modes!

 ## Usage Guidelines

 - In project `docs` there is detailed description of [modes](./docs/FEATURES.md#modes) and custom nano block [config](./docs/FEATURES.md#configurations)
 - Take a look into [usage guidelines](./docs/USAGE.md) in `docs` folder
 - There is also [tutorial on creating custom baseplate](./docs/TUTORIAL.md)
+- Browse the [visual gallery](./docs/GALLERY.md) to see rendered examples of all features
 - Documentation also describes [technical details](./docs/TECHNICAL.md) of used algorithm

 ## About MachineBlocks